totaldebug/totaldebug.uk/_posts/2014-05-06-teamspeak-3-mysql-centos-6-x.md

 socket=
 ```

-Start Teamspeak with a few additional paramaters, one tells it where the configuration file is and the other tells it to change the serveradmin password:
+Start Teamspeak with a few additional parameters, one tells it where the configuration file is and the other tells it to change the serveradmin password:

 ```sh
 ./ts3server_startscript.sh start inifile=ts3server.ini serveradmin_password=passwordhere
 ```

-You should now see that teamspeak 3 is installed and you will see a message on screen with a privelage token and your server query admin account details, it is important to copy these as you will need them to administer your server.
+You should now see that teamspeak 3 is installed and you will see a message on screen with a privilege token and your server query admin account details, it is important to copy these as you will need them to administer your server.

 Stop the server: